orgtre/google-books-ngram-frequency/README.md

 Customizable Python code which reproduces the lists is also included.

 The content of this repository is licensed under the [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/).

+## Python code

+Optionally, start by running `create_source_data_lists.py` from the repository root directory to recreate the `source-data` folder with lists of links to the Google source data files.